ChananArgov/TRACEvar/README.md

 # Dependencies for model construction
 TRACEvar requires python 3.8 and the following packages: sklearn, pandas, ast, matplotlib, os, numpy, shap, pickle.
 Use pip for packages installation.
-TRACEvar scripts and dataset are available for human genome version hg37.
+TRACEvar scripts and dataset are available for human genome version hg37, hg38.

 # TRACEvar usage for variant prioritization
 1. Create models as described in 'TRACEvar usage for model construction' above.
-2. Given a list of variants in a VCF format, obtain their CADD features as follows: (i) upload the VCF file to [CADD](https://cadd.gs.washington.edu/score) hg37 V1.6; (ii) select 'include annotations' (appears at the bottom); (iii) obtain CADD features per variant.
+2. Given a list of variants in a VCF format, obtain their CADD features as follows: (i) upload the VCF file to [CADD](https://cadd.gs.washington.edu/score) hg37 V1.6 or hg38 V1.6; (ii) select 'include annotations' (appears at the bottom); (iii) obtain CADD features per variant.
-3. Combine CADD with tissue-specific features by gene id column.
-4. Run TRACEvar.

-# Additional files
-The Code folder contains the following python scripts:
-1. Main.py - script that creates the random forest tissue-specific TRACEvar models, shap explainers and feature importance shap values.
-2. ML_Models_BP_Comparision.py - script that comparing the performance of eight different ML methods per tissue.
-Performance is measured by auROC, auPRC, training time and prediction time.
-3. Feature_Gruops_Tissue_Specific.py - script that uses SHAP feature importance values in 17 tissue models to calculate the contribution of each feature group (see article).
-4. Prioritize_Candidate_Variants.py.py - script that prioritizes variants based on TRACEvar tissue-specific models.
-5. Interpretation_for_Specific_Variant.py - script that creates the SHAP decision plot for a specific variant.
+3. Run Prioritize_Variants_By_TRACEvar.py script (the input is detailed at the top of the script).

+# TRACEvar usage for variant interpretation
+In order to obtain an interpretation for a specific variant, you must first run the 'TRACEvar usage for variant prioritization' section.
+Then, run the Variant_Interpretation_by_TRACEvar.py script, with the relevant variant index (the input is detailed at the top of the script).

 # Cite
 Please cite 'TRACEvar: Prioritizing and interpreting pathogenic variants that underlie hereditary diseases in tissue contexts.
 Argov et al, submitted.'